Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/NoC_DDRMC/03-Multiple_DDRMC/README.md

     - On the new debug configuration, do the following:

-      - On Main tab, make sure to set the right target on "Connection" where you have hw_server running:
+      - On the Main tab, make sure to set the right target on "Connection" where you have hw_server running:

       ![debug_app3](./Screenshots/debug_app3.png)